we design systems & events

 Tom Jenkins is a PhD student in the Digital Media program in the School of Literature, Media, and Communication at the Georgia Institute of Technology.
 He is interested in the design and use of tools and how tools shape and enact values.
 He is currently developing his doctoral proposal which will examine speculative tool systems using research through design methods.

-Thomas Lodato is a PhD student in the Digital Media program in the School of Literature, Media, and Communication at the Georgia Institute of Technology.
-He is interested in how design occurs outside of traditional studio environments, and how, in these environments, the practice of design changes.
+Thomas Lodato is a PhD candidate in the Digital Media program in the School of Literature, Media, and Communication at the Georgia Institute of Technology.
+He is interested in how design activities occurs outside of traditional studio environments, and how, in these environments, the practice of design changes.
 His doctoral research examines the practice of user experience in a large technology company.

 PAST MEMBERS: Tanyoung Kim, PHD (2013); Jonathan Lukens PHD (2013); Thomas Barnwell, MS (2010); Laura Fries, MS (2011); Cinque Hicks, MS (2010); Lauren Langley, MS (2012); Adam Rice, MS (2009); Beth Schechter, MS (2011); Daniel Upton, MS (2009)